chifru19/Cloud-Security-Suite/README.md

 ### 3. CI/CD Workflow Stability & Scanning Fixes (Commits #11 - #16)
 * **The Challenge:** The GitHub Actions workflow (`cloud-security.yml`) initially encountered runner failures, environment mismatches, and execution errors during automated code evaluation.
 * **The Fix:** Analyzed logs line-by-line to adjust the CI pipeline sequencing.
-Refactored the workflow file to isolate linting, stabilize dependencies, and logically order security analysis tools so that misconfigurations in Terraform or Docker layers are blocked *before* deployment actions can trigger.
+Refactored the workflow file to isolate linter phases, stabilize dependencies, and logically order security analysis tools so that misconfigurations in Terraform or Docker layers are blocked *before* deployment actions can trigger.

 ---